UCL/research-computing-with-cpp/02cpp1/sec03ObjectOrientedProgramming.md

 Of course, we don't want to sort our data before searching it every time (that would be even more wasteful than our linear search), and we want to know with certainty that our list is always sorted, otherwise our binary search could fail.
 Using an object is a solution: we can define a wrapper class which keeps the list private, and provides an insertion method which guarantees that new entries are inserted into their proper place.
 Then **we can take advantage of speedier lookup because we know that our catalogue is always in sorted order**.
 In this case our _invariant_ is the property of being sorted, or put more explicitly $i < j \implies x_i \le x_j$.
 (Incidentally, this would normally be done with a _balanced binary search tree_, an example of which is the C++ `map` type.)

+### Reasoning About Class Invariants

-From this example we can see an important pattern arise: an object will maintain the desired property (invariant) if it is constructed in a state which has that property, and if all other permissible operations on the object maintain that property.
+From these examples we can see an important pattern arise: an object will maintain the desired property if it is constructed in a state which has that property, and if all permissible operations on the object maintain that property.
 This is a form of _inductive reasoning_, where the initial construction of the object serves as a base case, and all other possible states of the object are found by the operations on that object (calling member functions or manipulating public data).
 To design a class where any object of that class maintain a property $P$ then you should:

 - Write you constructor so that $P$ is guaranteed for any constructed object.
 Be wary of uninitialised variable within your class.
 - Make any variables `private` if a modification of that variable can alter the property $P$.
 For example, to maintain a list as being sorted we made the underlying `vector` private because any modification of the data in the array could violate the sorting property.
 To protect our `Ball` class we made the `mass`, `radius`, and `density` private since modifying any one of these could violate the physical relationship between these parameters.